 Why Environmental Justice Is So Important

 Environmental Injustices in the U.S.

-In Flint, Michigan, a city where more than 65% of residents are non-white and more than 35% of people live below the poverty line, residents had to rely on a contaminated water supply with high levels of lead and other harmful chemicals for years.
-While many of the lead-ridden pipes have since been replaced, residents are still struggling with the long-lasting health effects from the lead-ridden water, including high blood lead levels, skin rashes, hair loss, nausea, lower birth weights (particularly among black babies), and even mental health effects such as depression, anxiety, and PTSD.
+In Flint, Michigan, a city where 65% of residents are non-white and more than 33% of people live below the poverty line, residents had to rely on a contaminated water supply with high levels of lead and other harmful chemicals for years.
+While many of the lead-ridden pipes have since been replaced, residents are still struggling with the long-lasting health effects from the lead-ridden water, including high blood lead levels, skin rashes, hair loss, nausea, lower birth weights (particularly among Black babies), and even mental health effects such as depression, anxiety, and PTSD.

-In Louisiana, an 85-mile stretch of land known as “Cancer Alley” contains nearly 150 oil refineries and chemical plants that the area’s residents believe have caused cancer and other health issues by polluting their air and water.
+In Louisiana, an 85-mile stretch of land known as “Cancer Alley” contains more than 200 oil refineries and chemical plants that the area’s residents believe have caused cancer and other health issues by polluting their air and water.
 Cancer Alley’s predominantly lower-income and Black residents are 50 times more likely to get cancer than the average American.

 In New Orleans, the areas most affected by Hurricane Katrina were predominantly Black communities, which were located near poorly maintained flood levees and whose residents largely lacked the resources to travel elsewhere to escape the hurricane.

-These are just a few of the many communities in the U.S. and around the world facing increased environmental and health risks.
-Here are some staggering statistics illustrating the environmental injustices in the U.S. and around the world:
+These are just a few of the many disadvantaged communities that face increased environmental and health risks.
+Here are some staggering statistics that further illustrate the environmental injustices that exists in the U.S. and around the world:

+Why Environmental Justice Is So Important